John Tillson

 John Tillson (October 25, 1825 – August 6, 1892) was an American lawyer, newspaper editor, and politician.
+He served in the Illinois House of Representatives.

+Early life

-Born in Hillsboro, Illinois, Tillson went to Hillsboro Academy and Illinois College.
+John Tillson was born on October 25, 1825, in Hillsboro, Illinois.
+Tillson went to Hillsboro Academy and Illinois College.
+While at Illinois College, he was a founder of Sigma Pi Literary Society.

 In 1847, Tillson received his law degree from the Transylvania Law School and was admitted to the Illinois bar in Quincy, Illinois.

+Career

-He practiced law in Quincy, Illinois.
-During the American Civil War, Tillson served in the 10th Illinois Volunteer Infantry Regiment and was commissioned colonel.
+Tillison practiced law in Quincy, Illinois.
+During the Civil War, he served in the 10th Illinois Volunteer Infantry Regiment and was commissioned colonel.
 In 1869 and 1870, Tillson was the editor of the Quincy Whig newspaper.
-Tillson served on the Quincy City Council from 1867 to 1871 In 1873, Tillson was elected to the Illinois House of Representatives, as a Republican, succeeding Nehemiah Bushnell who died in office.
+Tillson served on the Quincy City Council from 1867 to 1871.

+In 1873, Tillson was elected to the Illinois House of Representatives, as a Republican, succeeding Nehemiah Bushnell who died in office.
 In June 1873, Tillson resigned from the Illinois General Assembly when he was appointed Internal Revenue Collector serving until 1881.

+Personal life

-Tillson died at his home in Quincy, Illinois.
+Tillson died on August 6, 1892, at his home in Quincy, Illinois.